operasoftware/devopera/src/_extensions/basics.md

 ## What now?

 As you can see, making extensions for Opera is really easy.
-Through this tutorial, you’ve learn how to make a basic extension, load it in Developer Mode, test it out and finally package it.
+Through this tutorial, you’ve learned how to make a basic extension, load it in Developer Mode, test it out and finally package it.

 From here you should take a look at the other tutorials we’ve written, covering different parts of extension functionality in more detail (like Buttons, Tabs, Messaging, etc.) If you need a pure reference guide, check out the API Docs section in the sidebar.